 - Tahini: Tahini is a creamy sesame paste popular in Mediterranean and Middle Eastern cooking.
 It adds an Earthy, toasted sesame seed flavour to the dip.

 - Olive Oil: Adds flavour and smoothness to the dip.
-Since it’s also used as a garnish, it makes the dip stand out and look pretty.
+Since it also works as a garnish, it makes the dip stand out and look more appealing.
 As always, good quality, extra virgin works best in this recipe.
-For extra flavour, try using an infused olive oil (I used Harissa).
+For extra flavour, try using an infused olive oil (I used harissa).

 - Smoked Paprika: Adds a smoky, almost spicy taste to the dip.
 Also adds a pop of colour as it’s sprinkled on top of the final dip.